-Like Ballard Power (Nasdaq:BLDP), who’s making hydrogen fuel cells for buses, trucks, and trains.
-And Bloom Energy (NYSE:BE) is creating energy “boxes” powered by green hydrogen to help replace grid power.
+Like Ballard Power (BLDP), who’s making hydrogen fuel cells for buses, trucks, and trains.
+And Bloom Energy (BE) is creating energy “boxes” powered by green hydrogen to help replace grid power.

-With these hypergrowth stocks, you have three of the highest-quality plays on the multi-trillion-dollar Hydrogen Revolution.
+With these hypergrowth hydrogen stocks, you have three of the highest-quality plays on a multi-trillion-dollar revolution.
 And they’re three stocks that could easily rise several hundred percent in the 2020s.

 Hypergrowth investors should take a good hard look at these emerging hydrogen stocks.